Chart Color Schemes

 Population growth drivers in Forrest are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Feb 2026, the population of the suburb of Forrest (ACT) is estimated at around 1,961 people.
-This reflects an increase of 134 people since the 2021 Census, which reported a population of 1,827 people.
-The change was inferred from the resident population estimate of 1,961 by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 5 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,127 persons per square kilometer.
-Forrest's population growth of 7.3% since the 2021 census exceeded the state average of 6.7%.
-Population growth was primarily driven by overseas migration contributing approximately 84.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since May 2026, the estimated population of Forrest (ACT) is around 2,012.
+This reflects an increase of 185 people from the 2021 Census figure of 1,827, marking a 10.1% growth rate.
+The change was inferred by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and validation of 12 new addresses since the Census date.
+This population level results in a density ratio of approximately 1,156 persons per square kilometer, which is relatively consistent with averages seen across locations assessed by AreaSearch.
+Forrest's growth rate of 10.1% since the 2021 census exceeds both the state average of 8.3% and the SA4 region average, positioning it as a growth leader in the area.
+This population growth was primarily driven by overseas migration, contributing approximately 84.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For years post-2032 and areas not covered by this data, age group growth rates from the ACT Government's SA2 area projections are adopted.
-Based on aggregated SA2-level projections, the suburb of Forrest (ACT) is expected to grow by 293 persons to 2041, reflecting an increase of 15.3% in total over the 17 years.
+However, all drivers including natural growth and interstate migration were positive factors.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data or years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted.
+Demographic trends suggest an above median population growth for national statistical areas moving forward.
+Based on aggregated SA2-level projections, Forrest is expected to grow by 258 persons to reach a total of approximately 2,270 by 2041, reflecting an increase of 12.8% over the 16-year period.

 Frequently Asked Questions - Population